-The wheat pilot team is led by Senthold Asseng, University of Florida, USA and Frank Ewert, University of Bonn, Germany.
-The wheat team met in 2010 in Amsterdam to initiate AgMIP-Wheat and at a 1-day work session at the Global AgMIP Workshop in Rome in 2012 to review results.
+The wheat team is led by Senthold Asseng, University of Florida, USA and Frank Ewert, University of Bonn, Germany.
+Recently, Pierre Martre, INRA, France joined the leadership team of AgMIP-Wheat.

 The idea of the AgMIP Wheat team was conceived in November 2010 at the first Global AgMIP Workshop at Long Beach in California.
 Since 2011, when the AgMIP Wheat Pilot Team first met in Amsterdam, The Netherlands, to establish an initial pilot work plan, and up until 2013 concluded two phases, while currently have entered its third phase.

 The Wheat team started its pilot phase with a collaboration of scientists representing 27 wheat models from around the world and intercompared their models for response to CO2, temperature, rainfall, and other factors at four sentinel sites representing variation in wheat productivity.
 This study indicated that models need improvement when dealing with increasing temperatures.
 The results of the pilot study are published in Nature Climate Change (Asseng et al. 2013).

 The second phase, which was commenced in June 2013 at a workshop at CIMMYT in Mexico, included by then 30 models.
 In addition, several field experimentalists and crop physiologists joined the team to help with field data and model improvement.
 The 30 models are currently compared against growth and yield observations from field experiments exposed to a wide range of temperatures, including artificial heating and a range of global locations.

 The third phase was initiated in June 2014 at INRA in Clermont-Ferrand workshop in France and has the scope of assembling heat shock measurements and CO2 by temperature response data for an independent testing of currently improved models during the next year.